WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Performing Aggregations

-Any query with the  `aggregations` argument is treated as an aggregation query, this argument accepts a list of object.
+Any query with the `aggregations` argument is treated as an aggregation query; this argument accepts a list of objects.

 Each object requires the following mandatory arguments :

-1. *field* - String, denotes the identifier/field-name on which the aggregation needs to be done.
+1. *field* - String, denotes the identifier or field name on which the aggregation needs to be done.
 2. *name* - String, identifier to determine the result of the aggregation operation.
-3. *type* - Enum, defines the aggregation operation, depending on the data type of the field specified the following aggregations are supported.
+3. *type* - Enum, defines the aggregation operation; depending on the data type of the field specified, the following aggregations are supported.

 | Type        | Description                                                     | Supported data types             |
 | ----------- | --------------------------------------------------------------- | -------------------------------- |